bpung05/databaseProj/README.md

     3. I took some time to format things nicely in the dashboards (in my opinion) by formatting the output tables, adding links in accessible spots, and feel like my quality-of-life will be higher than others.
     Maybe not a large plus but I do think the quality of life features like links in good spots, dashboards for users/admins, and table borders for mine will be better than others.

-I would include the additional CSS in this extra credit point.
+    I would include the additional CSS for color-coding and styling in this extra credit point.
     I think adding all of this css is very important because for demos people honestly underestimate the amount of work the backend is and care a lot about how things look.